 I know I said on Monday that I would be taking a break from the blog for a while, but I went out for dinner on Wednesday night and I felt compelled to share my Restaurant of The Year for 2014.
-Because if there’s one thing I love sharing with you, it’s great food.
+It’s fair to say I’ve eaten well this year.
+I’ve been to the best restaurant Roanoke has to offer, found some amazing street food, and visited some brilliant pop-up diners.
+If there’s one thing I love sharing with you, it’s great food.
 Visiting restaurants is something I love to do in my spare time, especially when it comes to trying new food.
 Even when I went on my trip to the UK recently, I found places to eat in Farnborough, that were really enjoyable.
 There were some restaurants that were even in some of the hotels I stayed at.
 This was possibly one of my favourite parts of the trip.

 I’ve had a phenomenal year of eating and drinking.
 In April I was part of the Stellenblog campaign, where I got to eat and drink my way through Stellenbosch at some of the country’s best restaurants.
 In fact, Tokara Restaurant was one of the best places I ate this year.
 It was great to get to peak behind the curtain too in order to find out how this sort of place is run.
 Even things like finding the cheapest Business Energy was intriguing to me.

 Chef Richard Carstens’ menu of fresh, light meals cannot be faulted in my opinion and paired with Tokara wines and the restaurant’s exquisite view, it’s easy to see why this takes second place on my 2014 favourites list.

 Now, there are many places to eat sushi in Cape Town.
 You can find it on practically any menu – at a pizza restaurant, at a Chinese restaurant and even in the fridges of the nearest grocery store.